robertknight/rten/README.md

     or [Hugging Face](https://huggingface.co/docs/transformers/serialization).
 2. If the model is not already in ONNX format, convert it to ONNX.
 PyTorch users can use [torch.onnx](https://pytorch.org/docs/stable/onnx.html) for this.
-3. Use the `tools/convert-onnx.py` script in this repository to convert the model to the optimized format RTen uses.
+3. Use the `rten-convert` package in this repository to convert the model to the optimized format RTen uses.
 See the section above on converting models.
 4. In your JavaScript code, fetch the WebAssembly binary and initialize RTen using the `init` function.